Potato Bhaji Method

 Add par boil potatoes mix well and cook for 5-10 minutes or till they are fully cooked.

-Serve it hot with hot puris or plain with chopped onions and either ketchup or pickle.
+Serve it hot with hot puris, lime wedge, plain with chopped onions, and either ketchup or pickle.

 Sieve the flour with salt and add (optional) melted ghee.